-Catholic Community Services Family Behavioral Health Southend site is a licensed children’s mental health and foster care provider, serving youth from 5 to 18 years of age.
-Youth must be authorized and referred for services by one of our contracted funders.
-Our mental health funders are Health Share of Oregon, Family Care, and Optum (including Providence Behavioral Health and United Behavioral Health), while our foster care funder is Oregon’s Department of Human Services Child Welfare Division.
-Our mission is to provide a community-based alternative for youth with mental health challenges and their families, allowing them to live safely in their homes and community and avoiding institutional care whenever possible.
+Catholic Community Services Family Behavioral Health Southend site is a licensed children’s mental health provider, serving youth from 5 through 17 years of age.
+CCS provides two main types of mental health services: short-term crisis services aimed at diverting youth from possible hospitalization when they present to an ED or a County Crisis Center, and longer-term intensive in-home services for youth with high ongoing needs.
+Our mission is to provide a community-based alternative for youth with mental health challenges and their families, allowing them to live safely in their homes and community and avoid institutional care whenever possible.

 What We Do